 Issued in June 2012, GASB Statement No. 68, "Accounting and Financial Reporting for Pensions," replaces the requirements of previously issued statements as they relate to governments that provide pensions through pension plans administered by trusts or similar arrangements that meet certain criteria.
 This statement requires governments providing defined benefit pensions to recognize their long-term obligation for pension benefits as a liability.
-Governments will report in their financial statements a net pension liability that represents the difference between the total pension liability and the pension assets set aside in a trust.
+Governments will report in their financial statements a net pension liability that represents the difference between the total pension liability and the pension plan's fiduciary net position.
 This statement also enhances accountability and transparency through revised and new note disclosures and required supplementary information, including descriptive information about the types of benefits available, how to determine the amount of pension plan contributions, and assumptions and methods used in calculating the pension liability.
-This statement requires cost-sharing employers, such as LAX, to record a liability and expense equal to their proportionate share of the collective net pension liability and expense for the cost sharing plan.
+This statement requires LAX to record a liability and expense equal to their proportionate share of the collective net pension liability and expense of the City's single-employer defined benefit pension plan.
 Implementation of this statement is effective fiscal year 2015.